How to Write a Notice to Move Out Letter [+ FREE Template]

 Financial concerns

 If a tenant owes you back rent, it’s important to mention what they still owe in your letter.
 Additionally, you will want to mention the tenant’s security deposit and the conditions they have to meet to receive it back.
 While this information is already in their lease, it’s a good idea to remind them.
-Also, you should mention anything else financially related within the letter, such as prior rent concessions.
+Also, you should mention any other financial matters in the letter, such as prior rent concessions.

 Specific instructions